1997 Croatian presidential election: Aftermath

 U.S. Senator Paul Simon, special OSCE coordinator for monitoring the elections, reported that "Croatia has experienced a free but not fair election.
 While candidates were able to speak freely, the process leading up to the election was fundamentally flawed.
 It did not meet the minimum standards for democracies.
 By contrast the election itself was - with some exceptions - conducted efficiently."

 HDZ fell short of its proclaimed 70% vote target, but still celebrated with fireworks and an open-air party in Zagreb.
-Government-friendlyVjesnik commented that the electorate had rejected political experiments, opting for continuity.
+Government-friendly Vjesnik commented that the electorate had rejected political experiments, opting for continuity.
 Tuđman took the oath of office for a second term on 5 August 1997 at Saint Mark's Square.
 He chose the inauguration date to coincide with the anniversary of the military operation "Storm" that ended the war in Croatia two years earlier.
 Croatian jurist and constitutional expert, Branko Smerdel, in 2000 opined that the 1997 elections saw a transition from Tudman's "imperial war-time presidency" to "an elective monarchy", as Tudman afterwards hoarded power in his various councils, advisory bodies and committees.
 However, he served only a little more than two years of his new 5-year term, as he died on 10 December 1999, triggering early elections being called for January 2000.
 Vlatko Pavletić assumed the post of Acting President as the Speaker of the Croatian Parliament.

 SDP's result as runners-up, prevailing over HSLS, was important in establishing them as a leading opposition party and a senior partner in building the coalition (August 1998) that eventually won the 2000 parliamentary elections and formed the first post-HDZ government.
 SDP showed further growth continuity in the polls and stabilized its vote share.
 In 1998, SDP chairman Ivica Račan was far ahead of president Tudman in popularity polls.
 In 1998, HDZ could not form a majority in two counties (Primorje-Gorski Kotar and Dubrovnik-Neretva) and was forced to call the elections, which were won by the united opposition.